ansible-collections/community.rabbitmq/README.md

 5. Monitor the release job on the [Zuul Status Dashboard](https://dashboard.zuul.ansible.com/t/ansible/status).
 6. Verify that the new version is available on [Ansible Galaxy](https://galaxy.ansible.com/community/rabbitmq).

-See the [releasing guidelines](https://github.com/ansible/community-docs/blob/main/releasing_collections_without_release_branches.rst) to learn more.
+See the [Releasing guidelines](https://github.com/ansible/community-docs/blob/main/releasing_collections_without_release_branches.rst) to learn more.

 ## Tested with Ansible
 <!-- List the versions of Ansible the collection has been tested with.
 Must match what is in galaxy.yml. -->